andrewkirathe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 {echo "Best School" > \\\*\\\\"'\"Best School\"\\'"\\\\\*\$\\\?\\\*\\\*\\\*\\\*\\\*\:\)} = Write a shell script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line.
 Remember, You are not allowed to use backticks, &&, || or ;

 {ls -la > ls_cwd_content} = Write a script that writes into the file ls_cwd_content the result of the command ls -la

+{tail -n1 iacta >> iacta} = Write a script that duplicates the last line of the file iacta.
+The file iacta will be in the working directory